-On August 25, 2020, New England Generators13 filed a complaint against Exelon14 requesting that, if and to the extent the FERC does not grant all relief requested by the New England Generators in its August 27, 2020 request for clarification and/or rehearing of the July 17 Orders in the Mystic 8/9 Cost of Service Agreement ("COS Agreement") proceeding (see ER18-1639 below), the FERC should find that the new information about Exelon's two new queue positions and Exelon's intention to continue to operate Everett beyond the term of the Mystic Agreement makes the existing rate in the Mystic Agreement unjust and unreasonable.
+New England Generators August 25, 2020 complaint against Exelon remains pending.
+As previously reported, the Complaint requested that, if and to the extent the FERC does not grant all relief requested by the New England Generators in its August 27, 2020 request for clarification and/or rehearing of the July 17 Orders in the Mystic 8/9 Cost of Service Agreement ("COS Agreement") proceeding (see ER18-1639 below), the FERC should find that the new information about Exelon's two new queue positions and Exelon's intention to continue to operate Everett beyond the term of the Mystic Agreement makes the existing rate in the Mystic Agreement unjust and unreasonable.
 New England Generators further requested that the FERC change the Mystic Agreement to: (i) apply the clawback mechanisms to Exelon's two new interconnection queue positions (to prevent Exelon from using interconnection queue positions for "new" or "repowered" units to skirt restrictions imposed on Mystic's recovery of costs pursuant to the COS Agreement); (ii) delete or give no meaning to the words "that were expensed" (in order to prevent Exelon from shielding costs paid for by captive ratepayers from the application of the COS Agreement's clawback provision); and (iii) require that Mystic return any of the undepreciated Everett repair and capital expenditure costs in the event that Mystic 8 or 9 return to the market after the end of the COS Agreement.

 Exelon's answer and all interventions, or protests were due on or before September 14, 2020.
-In addition to Exelon's answer, comments supporting the Complaint were filed by NESCOE, Public Systems15 and Connecticut Parties.16 On September 28, NEPGA answer Exelon's answer.
-Interventions only were filed by Calpine, Energy New England ("ENE"), Eversource, Massachusetts Attorney General ("MA AG") National Grid, and Public Citizen.
+In addition to Exelon's answer, comments supporting the Complaint were filed by NESCOE, Public Systems and Connecticut Parties.
+On September 28, NEPGA answer Exelon's answer.
+Interventions only were filed by Calpine, ENE, Eversource, Massachusetts Attorney General ("MA AG") National Grid, and Public Citizen.
 The Complaint, as well as all of the pleadings in response, remain pending before the FERC.
-If you have any
+If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Rosendo Garza (860-275-0660; rgarza@daypitney.com).